MadDogTechnology/devoware-utils/homonculus-database/README.md

-# database-config
+# homonculus-database

-The **database-config** library encapsulates functionality needed to automatically create a data source that manages a pool of connections to a relational database from a YAML configuration file.
-The **database-config** library is intended to be used in conjunction with a
+The **homonculus-database** library encapsulates functionality needed to automatically create a data source that manages a pool of connections to a relational database from a YAML configuration file.
+The **homonculus-database** library is intended to be used in conjunction with a
-**[homonculus](https://github.com/cpdevoto/devoware-utils/tree/master/homonculus)** application, and it includes a Dagger 2 module which allows for the creation of a singleton ManagedPooledDataSource object that can be easily injected into other objects that require access to a data source.
+**[homonculus](https://github.com/cpdevoto/devoware-utils/tree/master/homonculus-core)** application, and it includes a Dagger 2 module which allows for the creation of a singleton ManagedPooledDataSource object that can be easily injected into other objects that require access to a data source.